i Legal system in the BVI

 - the judgment is not final and conclusive.

-Registration can be resisted on broadly similar grounds, although a foreign judgment subject to appeal is not registrable under statute, whereas it is considered final and conclusive under the common law route.63 Additionally, there is an overarching requirement that it is just and convenient to register the foreign judgment, but this is not a separate defence to registration in itself.64 There is a one-year time period to register a foreign judgment under statute and six years at common law.
+Registration can be resisted on broadly similar grounds, although a foreign judgment subject to appeal is not registrable under statute, whereas it is considered final and conclusive under the common law route.73 Additionally, there is an overarching requirement that it is just and convenient to register the foreign judgment, but this is not a separate defence to registration in itself.74 There is a one-year time period to register a foreign judgment under statute and a 12-year limitation period for a common law action on a judgment.

-A foreign judgment can also be indirectly enforced through the initiation of insolvency proceedings in the same manner as an unsatisfied arbitral award.65 This route is not used regularly, but has real advantages:
+A foreign judgment can also be indirectly enforced through the initiation of insolvency proceedings in the same manner as an unsatisfied arbitral award.75 This route is not used regularly, but has real advantages:

 - It is cheaper than issuing enforcement or registration proceedings, which can take several months and several hearings; issuance of the statutory demand itself does not require a court hearing and the application for the appointment of liquidators is typically dealt with in a single hearing.